-The financial statements for the year ended 31 December 2021 were approved for issue by the Board of Directors on 14 March 2022.
+The financial statements for the year ended 31 December 2022 were approved for issue by the Board of Directors on 27 February 2023.

 The financial statements are prepared in GBP, which is the presentation currency of the Syndicate, and is rounded to the nearest £0.1 million, unless otherwise stated.
 The functional currency of the Syndicate is United States Dollars (USD).
-Refer to note 1.4.18 regarding the change in the presentation currency in the year from United States Dollars (USD) to GBP.